deepaksood619/deepaksood619.github.io/docs/decentralized-applications/ethereum/01-intro-to-ethereum.md

 ETH is also used to provide **crypto-economic security** to the network in three main ways

 1. It is used as a means to reward validators who propose blocks or call out dishonest behavior by other validators
-2. It is staked by validators, acting as collateral against dishonest behavior—if validators attempt to misbehave their ETH can be destroyed
+2. It is staked by validators, acting as collateral against dishonest behavior-if validators attempt to misbehave their ETH can be destroyed
 3. It is used to weigh 'votes' for newly proposed blocks, feeding into the fork-choice part of the consensus mechanism.

 ## What are Smart Contracts?